-NOBODY'S PERFECT is a parenting education and support program for parents of children from birth to age five.
-It is designed to meet the needs of parents who are young, single, socially or geographically isolated or who have low income or limited formal education.
-It informs parents about the "whens," "whats" and "whys" of the first five years of childhood.
-Participation is voluntary and free of charge to parents.
+NOBODY'S PERFECT is a facilitated, community-based parenting program for parents of children from birth to age five.
+The program is designed to meet the needs of parents who are young, single, socially or geographically isolated, or who have low income or limited formal education.

-This NOBODY'S PERFECT Program was developed by Health Canada in partnership with the Departments of Health of the four Atlantic provinces: New Brunswick; Newfoundland and Labrador; Nova Scotia; and Prince Edward Island.
+The NOBODY'S PERFECT Program was originally developed by Health Canada in partnership with the Departments of Health of the four Atlantic provinces: New Brunswick; Newfoundland and Labrador; Nova Scotia; and Prince Edward Island.
 NOBODY'S PERFECT was introduced nationally in 1987.

-The most recent impact evaluation PDF of the NOBODY'S PERFECT Program was completed in 2009, a combined partnership between the Canadian Association of Family Resource Programs (FRP Canada) and the Department of Human Ecology at the University of Alberta.
+The most recent impact evaluation (PDF document) of the NOBODY'S PERFECT Program was completed in 2009, a combined partnership between the Canadian Association of Family Resource Programs (FRP Canada) and the Department of Human Ecology at the University of Alberta.

 To obtain further information regarding the NOBODY'S PERFECT Program, its implementation, or facilitation training within your province, please contact your provincial/territorial coordinator.